msucedo/HWdapp/README.md

 ## Prerequisites

-1. node js and npm
+1. node js and yarn
 2. metamask account -> [https://metamask.io](url)
 3. an alchemy.com account -> [https://www.alchemy.com](url) (only if you want to deploy to testnet)
 4. fake ether from the testnet you want to use  -> [https://faucet.rinkeby.io](url) (only if you want to deploy to testnet)